-Children in El Salvador are engaged in the worst forms of child labor, including in agriculture and domestic service.(1, 2) Table 1 provides key indicators on children's work and education in El Salvador.
+Children in El Salvador are engaged in the worst forms of child labor, including in agriculture and in illicit activities sometimes as a result of human trafficking.(1-4) Table 1 provides key indicators on children's work and education in El Salvador.

 |Working children, ages 5 to 14 (% and population):||6.3 (84,927)|